jayyydyyy/misc-scripts/reddit/README.md

 pip install praw
 ```

-Or, if you want to install praw for you conda environment use:
+Or, if you want to install praw for conda environment use:

 ```
 conda install -c conda-forge praw